Management of Decompensated Cirrhosis EASL Guideline

 disease has been designated ‘‘decompensated cirrhosis”.
 Hence the name of the EASL Guideline: Management of Decompensated Cirrhosis.
 Progression of the decompensated disease may be further accelerated by the development of other complications.
 Among them rebleeding, acute kidney injury (AKI), with or without the features of HRS, hepato-pulmonary syndrome (HPS), portopulmonary hypertension (PPHT), cirrhotic cardiomyopathy (CCM), and bacterial infections.

-Download the EASL Guideline for Management of Decompensated Cirrhosis as PDF or PPT Slide Deck from the right of your screen.
+Download the EASL Guideline for Management of Decompensated Cirrhosis as PDF or PPT Slide Deck.